May 2-16th 2027

 Please select one of the following:

-After the $1,500 non-refundable deposit, the remaining balance is divided into four (4) monthly installments, charged automatically on the 15th of each month, beginning February 15, 2026.
+After the $1,500 non-refundable deposit, the remaining balance is divided into three remaining payments, charged automatically on the 1st of August, October, February of 2027.

 Deposit — $1,500